parrishl21/shieldPass/README.md

 ## Quick Notes

 <ins>Make sure that the following are set on your local machine:</ins>
-- Database is called 'shield_pass'
 - Database hosted on the same machine as your code
+- Database is named 'shield_pass'
 - Database port is set to '5432'
-- Database user called 'raywu1990' with password 'test'
+- Database user called 'raywu1990' with password 'test' and is a SuperUser
-- Database has all needed tables and triggers (inside of teams and GitHub)
+- Database has all needed tables and triggers (inside of teams and GitHub, just run the .SQL)

 ## Quick Start